shalawfatah/neovim-configs/README.md

 - Install `ripgrep` for live search on `telescope` to work.
 - Install `lazygit` if you want to use the lazygit plugin.
 - Install `make` for `fzf` on `telescope` on linux.
-- Install `delve` if you want to debug Go applications using neovim
 - Install Tmux `brew install tmux`

 ### Alacritty Setup